Jules978/Codegorilla-Bootcamp-assignment-3-php-blog/README.md

 version 1.8:

 - added to option to manually add words to the autofinish list (via database) [W3-007;- W3-008; w4-001]
 - added a text editor (summernote: https://summernote.org/) with autofinish options [W3-007;- W3-008; w4-001 maybe]. *discussed with coach (Floris) whether autofinish function is a good altenative to the text expander.
-He agreed it's good enough.*
+He agreed it's a good comprimise, if the blogger can add words to the autofinish list themselves.*
 - added the option to disable commentsection after posting [w3-005]
 - edited css